-The Authority's net assets decreased by \$40,351, before extraordinary items during the current fiscal year.
-For further details on the extraordinary items and the former Lake Forest Redevelopment Agency, see Note 5, Recent Changes in Legislation Affecting California Redevelopment Agencies.
-Key elements of the \$40,351 decrease are as follows:
+The Authority's net position decreased by \$35,710 during the current fiscal year.
+Key elements of the decrease are as follows:

-- Total revenues for current year were \$125,474, a decrease of \$708,896 in comparison of prior year.
-The Authority received a one-time property contribution of \$507,168 and a one-time land held for resale contribution of \$326,000 from the Lake Forest Redevelopment Agency in prior year. - Total expenses for current year were \$165,825, an increase of \$131,840 in comparison of prior year.
-The Authority elected to serve as Housing Successor Agency, in which resulted increase in operation and maintenance costs of the affordable housing.
+- Total revenues for current year were \$78,766, a decrease of \$46,708 in comparison of prior year.
+The Authority received a one-time operating contribution of \$65,779 from the former Lake Forest Redevelopment Agency in prior year. - Total expenses for current year were \$114,476, a decrease of \$51,349 in comparison of prior year.
+The decrease is resulted from the decrease in affordable housing activities and maintenance of housing assets.